Alaricdragon/Starlords_Temp/README.md

       * "setPlayerSupportForLordProposal": boolean. sets weather the player is currently supporting the lords proposal, or is opposed to the lords proposal.
       * "setPlayerSupportForCurProposal": boolean. sets weather the player is currently supporting the current proposal or is opposed to the current proposal.
       * "setSwayed": boolean. sets whether the lord you are talking to has been swayed or not. if so, they cannot be swayed until the next proposal.
-      * !!!!to be removed "askForLordLocations": boolean. when set to true, will run additional options for each starlord in the lords faction. when clicked on, will run askForLordLocation.
-      * !!!!to be removed "askForLordLocation": Lord data. cannot be used from the Json file. when ran, will display the location of a starlord.
     * "color" color override for this dialog line. not required. has 3 'preset' colors, but also the option for a custom color. cannot be used in any "tooltip_" line.
       * "RED"
       * "GREEN"